Multiple Output Regression with Latent Noise: Discussion

 \section{Discussion}

-In this work, we evaluated the performance of multiple output regression with different assumptions for the structured noise.
+In this work, we evaluated the performance of multiple-output regression with different assumptions for the structured noise.
 While most existing methods assume \emph{a priori} independence of the interesting effects and the uninteresting structured noise, we started from the opposite assumption of strong dependence between the components of the model.
-This assumption is more accurate for instance for the molecular biological data sets often analyzed with such methods.
+This assumption may be deemed appropriate for instance with the molecular biological data sets often analyzed with such methods.
 Using simulations we demonstrated the harmfulness of the independence assumption when latent noise was present.
-In real data experiments the model assuming latent noise outperformed state-of-the-art methods in prediction of metabolite and gene expression measurements from genotype (SNP) data.
+In real data experiments the model assuming latent noise outperformed state-of-the-art methods in prediction of metabolite measurements from genotype (SNP) data and fMRI response prediction, and showed consistently good performance in the different domains.
 In an illustrative multivariate association detection task, the latent noise model had increased power to detect associations invisible to other methods.
-To better address the computational needs, we presented a new algorithm reducing the runtime considerably and improving the scalability of the BRRR models as the number of variables increases.
+To better address the computational needs, we presented a new algorithm reducing the runtime considerably, and improving the scalability of the BRRR models as the number of variables increases.
 The prior distributions were parameterized in terms of the new concept of \emph{latent signal-to-noise ratio}, which was a key ingredient for optimal model performance.
 In addition, the rotational unidentifiability of the model was solved using ordered infinite-dimensional shrinkage priors.
+We also demonstrated that the two modifications (model structure, regularization through the latent signal-to-noise ratio) made to the existing state-of-the-art noise modeling approach were both needed in order to reach the optimal performance.

+In real data both latent and independent structured noise can be present.
+We studied a model incorporating both types simultaneously, and, based on these results, we concluded that the possible gains in predictive power as compared to modeling only the dominant type of noise were not worthwile.
+In fact, results were also found to degrade when both noise types were included, which we hypothesize to be the result of poor identifiability of the corresponding model